Agusienka/resume-builder/frontend/README.md

 #Description:
-User be able to build a resume using our best template.
+User be able to build a resume using template.
 User be able to add goal to it.
-Than user should register using some basic information and than user can add education, experience, and references.
+Than user should register using some basic information and than user should add education, experience, and references.
 Once it is submit it will show a resume.

 <h3 align="left">Languages and Tools:</h3>